CARL-CXR: Continual Adapter-Based Routing for Task-Unknown Chest Radiograph Classification: Introduction

 Foundation radiograph models have demonstrated improved transferability and robustness under distribution shift \cite{wang2022medclip,tiu2022chexzero,zhang2020convirt, azizi2021bigselfsupervised}.
 However, adaptation to new clinical sources still typically relies on full layers fine-tuning or joint multi-dataset training \cite{kulkarni2025flcxr,chambon2022roentgen, ma2025fully}.
-Systematic evaluation of performance retention across repeated updates is essential for reliable clinical decision support.
+Systematic evaluation of performance retention across repeated updates is essential for reliable clinical decision support \cite{muneer2025foundation}.
 This work introduces a continual chest radiograph classifier that supports sequential dataset ingestion with retention control.
 A Swin Transformer encoder is used as a frozen backbone to provide stable hierarchical features across time \cite{liu2021swin}.
 Each dataset is assigned a lightweight adapter and a task-specific head.
 Recent work in medical vision–language learning also supports frozen-backbone designs with lightweight modules to reduce training cost while preserving prior knowledge \cite{qin2024freeze_backbones}.
 A latent task selector is trained to infer the most appropriate task context from adapted feature representations, guided by compact task prototypes.
 Selector stability is maintained through feature-level experience replay, which stores a bounded set of adapted feature vectors across tasks.
 This mechanism preserves prior-task evidence for routing across updates and scales naturally as new datasets are added.
 The resulting system supports continual extension to additional datasets over time while maintaining stable performance and reliable task routing under label-free deployment.
-Our contributions are as follows: \begin{itemize} \item We introduce the first task-incremental continual learning formulation for chest radiograph classification, a setting for which no standardized evaluation protocols currently exist.
-The formulation reflects realistic clinical deployment, where heterogeneous datasets arrive sequentially and task identifiers are unavailable at inference.

-\item We propose CARL-XRay, a continual learning framework in which task-specific adapters are trained in isolation to preserve clear task representations under sequential updates, while feature-level experience replay stabilizes a latent task selector by maintaining consistent decision boundaries across tasks.
-Together, these mechanisms enable reliable task-unknown routing without degrading classification performance.

-\item We show that CARL-XRay supports efficient sequential adaptation without joint access to previously seen data or repeated full retraining, substantially reducing trainable parameter growth and computational cost compared to joint training and multi-dataset models.
+Our contributions are as follows: